-(c) takes any action as per this Ordinance or rules made thereunder to abate any nuisance as defined in section 2(ze),
+(c) takes any action as per this Ordinance or rules made thereunder to abate any nuisance as defined in section 2(ze), he shall file a report in writing to the Secretary of the Local Self Government Institution for being placed before the Local Self Government Institution concerned.

 13. Assistance to the Local Public Health Authority.-(1) All public servants under the Government shall render all help and co-operation whenever they are approached by the Local Public Health Authority for assisting or witnessing the action or in the conduct of enquiry in public health matters.
-Any refusal or non-cooperation noticed on the part of such officer shall be viewed as a breach of conduct and indiscipline, resulting in appropriate penal action by the disciplinary authority concerned.
+Any refusal or non-co-operation noticed on the part of such officer shall be viewed as a breach of conduct and indiscipline, resulting in appropriate penal action by the disciplinary authority concerned.